 A dangerous pressure spike from a 5.56 NATO firing from an AR-15 with a .223 Remington chamber could cause your firearm to fail or cause a possible injury.

 A 5.56 NATO chamber has a slightly longer throat to accommodate more power from the cartridge.

 While there are pressure differences, these contrasts don’t equal one round being superior to another.
 Either type of bullet will work in a self-defense situation, and both are considered the most versatile AR-15 rounds.

 Other Considerations for Using an AR or Remington for Self-Defense

 When it comes to self-defense, the best firearm is the one you can use to protect yourself and your family.
 Whether you’ve heard an AR that uses 5.56 NATO is better than a .223 Remington or vice versa, you need a firearm you can access in a pinch and handle with ease.

 The critical thing to remember is to never use 5.56 NATO rounds in an AR-15 made for .223 ammunition.
 This can result in the failure of your firearm to work when you need it most.

-Make sure you are stocked with the correct ammunition to defend yourself and your family.
+Make sure you are stocked with the stocked with the correct ammunition to defend yourself and your family.
 Get regular practice at the range with your rifle to make sure you have a good handle on its accuracy and recoil before you have to use it in a crisis.